 2. If the proposal or motion is carried, only one Member may speak from each political group which has not yet provided a speaker in that debate.

 3. After the speeches referred to in paragraph 2, the debate shall be closed and Parliament shall vote on the matter under debate, except in cases where the time for the vote has been set in advance.

-4. If the proposal or motion is rejected, it shall not be tabled again during that debate.
+If the proposal or motion is rejected, it shall not be tabled again during that debate.

-1. Before or during a debate on an item on the agen- Adjournment of da, any Member may move that the debate be a debate adjourned to a specific date and time.
+Adjournment of a debate any Member may move that the debate be adjourned to a specific date and time.